-Technology today plays a key role in many businesses, and the sheet metal industry is no different.
+Technology plays a key role in the success and growth of many businesses, and the sheet metal industry is no different.
 Ductwork system designers and detailers are finding the expertise they gain in using building information modeling (BIM) software to be a deciding factor in a project’s success.

 As more and more contractors transition into a BIM environment, certification becomes increasingly important.
 It serves as the "carrying card" that signifies the detailer's level of knowledge, which can impact a project's bottom line.